A warm welcome!

 “Gardens of Horror”

-Nani Goginashvili from the The Agricultural University of Georgia and Irina Tvauri from the LEPL Scientific-Research Center of Agriculture visited the department and the Herbarium Senckenbergianum between 23-28 Sept 2019 in course of the cooperation with Juraj Paule.
+Nani Goginashvili from the The Agricultural University of Georgia and Irina Tvauri from the LEPL Scientific-Research Center of Agriculture visited the division and the Herbarium Senckenbergianum between 23-28 Sept 2019 in course of the cooperation with Juraj Paule.

 In the course of the BMBF project EvoBoGa aiming at establishing barcoding in Bromeliaceae Georg Zizka attended the International Barcode of Life conference 16-21 June 2019 in Trondheim.